Haryana: Medieval period

 Pushyabhuti dynasty ruled parts of northern India in the 7th century with its capital at Thanesar.
 Harsha was a prominent king of the dynasty.
 Tomara dynasty ruled the south Haryana region in the 10th century.
 Anangpal Tomar was a prominent king among the Tomaras.

 After the sack of Bhatner fort during the Timurid conquests of India in 1398, Timur attacked and sacked the cities of Sirsa, Fatehabad, Sunam, Kaithal and Panipat.
-When he reached the town of Sarsuti (Sirsa), the residents fled and were chased by a detachment of Timur's troops, with thousands of them being killed and looted by the troops.
-From there he travelled to Fatehabad, whose residents fled and a large number of those remaining in the town were massacred.
-The Ahirs resisted him at Ahruni but were defeated, with thousands being killed and many being taken prisoners while the town was burnt to ashes.
-From there he travelled to Tohana, whose Jat inhabitants were robbers according to Sharaf ad-Din Ali Yazdi.
-They tried to resist but were defeated and fled.
-Timur's army pursued and killed 200 Jats, while taking many more as prisoners.
-He then sent a detachment to chase the fleeing Jats and killed 2,000 of them while their wives and children were enslaved and their property plundered.
-Timur proceeded to Kaithal whose residents were massacred and plundered, destroying all villages along the way.
-On the next day, he came to Assandh, whose residents were "fire-worshippers" according to Yazdi, and had fled to Delhi.
-Next, he travelled to and subdued Tughlaqpur fort and Salwan before reaching Panipat whose residents had already fled.
-He then marched on to Loni fort.

 Hem Chandra Vikramaditya, also called Hemu, claimed royal status and the throne of Delhi after defeating Akbar's Mughal forces on 7 October 1556 in the Battle of Delhi, and assumed the ancient title of Vikramaditya.
 The area that is now Haryana has been ruled by some of the major empires of India.
 Panipat is known for three seminal battles in the history of India.
 In the First Battle of Panipat (1526), Babur defeated the Lodis.
 In the Second Battle of Panipat (1556), Akbar defeated the local Haryanvi Hindu Emperor of Delhi, who belonged to Rewari.
 Hem Chandra Vikramaditya had earlier won 22 battles across India from 1553 to 1556 from Punjab to Bengal, defeating the Mughals and Afghans.
 Hemu had defeated Akbar's forces twice at Agra and the Battle of Delhi in 1556 to become the last Hindu Emperor of India with a formal coronation at Purana Quila in Delhi on 7 October 1556.
 In the Third Battle of Panipat (1761), the Afghan king Ahmad Shah Abdali defeated the Marathas.

+The growth of trade centers like Bhiwani was supported by influential merchants such as Seth Nand Ram Ji Katla Wale, who promoted social development and commerce during the late 18th and early 19th centuries.
+He was one of the prominent leaders who devoted his life to establishing Bhiwani as a trade centre in the 18th century.